 The following individuals are ineligible to serve as the Official Representative of their organization (for the purposes of voting):

-An individual who holds the power to vote in another constituency or on the ICANN Board.
+An individual who holds the power to vote in another constituency, stakeholder or on ICANN Board, except those in NCSG.

 An individual who holds any form of permanent or temporary paid position with ICANN, including independent contractors who have served ICANN in paid positions within the last six months.
 If such an individual is identified on the voting lists of the Constituency, then the Chair shall provide notice to the Member organization requesting a substitute official Representative.
 If such a substitute is not provided within 7 days of the election, the Member Organization will not be eligible to receive a ballot in that election.

-C. Large and small organizations
+7. Members who respond to the NCUC Check-in process are deemed as active members.

+C. Voting Weights

-To foster full and fair representation of the both large and small organizations, as well as independent national chapters, the Constituency shall allow:
+To foster full and fair representation of both large and small organizations, as well as independent national chapters, the Constituency shall allow:

-Organizations that have more than 50 employees, or are membership organizations with more than 500 individual members, shall be classified as “large organizations” and shall have 4 votes.
+Active organizations that have more than 50 employees, or are membership organizations with more than 500 individual members, shall be classified as “large organizations” and shall have 4 votes.

-Organizations that are composed of 10 or more organizational members that qualify as “large” or small under criteria (a) and (c) above shall be classified as “large organizations” and shall have 4 votes.
+Organizations that are composed of 10 or more organizational members that qualify as “large” criterion (2) shall be classified as “large organizations” and shall have 4 votes.

 Organizations that do not qualify as large organizations shall be classified as “small organizations” and shall have 2 votes.